smegbot1/NC-News-Portfolio/README.old.md

 - use material ui snackbar for errors and post/delete confirmations.
 - use moment js to format timestamps.
 - link all author occurences to specific user page.
+- replace navbar with bottom navigation buttons.
+- create a proper log in - create new endpoint in BE to get all users and create selection interface in FE to sign in.
+- add a footer.

 ## Deployment